sotalya/tucuxi-core/software_documentation/source/covariates.rst

 there are two means of specifiying the age.
 It can be of the same type as the drug model covariates, or it can come from a birthdate.

-In case the patient data contains the birthdate, it should follow this canvas:
+In case the patient data contains the birthdate, it should have the id **birthdate**

-Canvas birthdate

 Tucuxi is then able to calculate the age based on the birthdate, following the granularity defined in the drug model covariate.
 It will therefore be automatically